How a New Bomber Will Shape U.S. Military Strategy

 MIN READNov 5, 2015 | 09:15 GMT

 A concept drawing of the next-generation long-range strike bomber.
 With its latest generation of bomber aircraft, the United States hopes to secure its advantage in conventional and asymmetric warfare for years to come.

-The U.S. Air Force is developing a new bomber that promises to secure the U.S. advantage in modern warfare.
-The next-generation long-range strike bomber, recently awarded to Northrop Grumman Corp. for development, will not be designed to rely on as yet undeveloped technologies, as is so often the case with new aircraft and weaponry.
-Instead, the aircraft will combine and fully exploit existing advanced stealth technology, integrated software, ordnance and countermeasures.
-In effect, the military is consolidating the best of its technology in one package.
-At the same time, the U.S. Air Force has decided to aggregate all of its bombers under a single, unified command, clearing the way to making bombers a more central part of its operations.
-Thus the new long-range strike bomber is poised to become a central pillar of the U.S. strategy to project its power throughout the globe.
+The U.S. Air Force is developing a new bomber that promises to secure the United States' advantage in modern warfare in the coming decades.
+The next-generation long-range strike bomber, recently awarded to Northrop Grumman for development, will combine and fully exploit existing advanced stealth technology, integrated software, ordnance and countermeasures, effectively consolidating the best technology in one package.
+At the same time, the U.S. Air Force will aggregate all of its bombers under a single, unified command, clearing the way to make bombers a more central part of its operations.
+Thus the new long-range strike bomber is poised to become a central pillar of the United States' strategy to project its power throughout the globe....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.